 Rotated Gradients#

 This section provides details about rotating the model gradients used in the Regularization function.
-Applied in conjunction with weights and sparse norms, the rotation can help reinforce structural trends, as depicted in the image below.
+When applied in conjunction with weights and sparse norms, the rotation helps reinforce structural trends, as depicted in the image below.

-The rotation angles can be applied globally, or on a cell-by-cell basis to reflect local orientations, such as faults and folds.
+Rotation angles can be applied globally or on a cell-by-cell basis to reflect local orientations, such as faults and folds.

 Fig. 2 Example of an inversion with local rotations along the expected limbs of a folded layer.#